-The following offers a view of our annual performance in important areas of environmental and social responsibility.
-We monitor key metrics for fiber, emissions, energy usage and the impact of our operations on air, water and solid waste.
+Each year we survey our performance in important areas of environmental and social responsibility by monitoring key metrics for fiber, emissions, energy usage and the impact of our operations on air, water and solid waste.
 We use this data to set improvement goals for our operations and interactions with key stakeholders.